Cycle and bus

 Bus Service Information

-by BusMan, 1 day ago
+by BusMan, 2 months ago

 In bus stations and at bus stops in my area, there is no information about bus times or which stop bus services use.
 There is also no real time information about whether buses are running on time.
 Most service buses now should have audio/visual next stop announcements on the bus but I have not seen any buses with this working and the regulations do not appear to be enforced